fbpx

 2. Am I hungry?
 Ask yourself this question before eating anything.
 Much like taking a breath, this question will stop you in your tracks and get you thinking twice.

-3. Plan ahead… I eat out a lot, in which case I’m likely to overeat and regret it afterwards.
+3. Plan ahead I eat out a lot, in which case I’m likely to overeat and regret it afterwards.
 To avoid this now, I typically check the menu before heading out and decide what I’m going to eat before I even get there.
 If you’re a planner like I am, then this is a very effective strategy to have.
+Also read our Blog Post on Planning Ahead

 In short, don’t be hasty.
 Like most things in life, doing things without thinking about them is what leads to excessive behaviour, which is ultimately never good for us.
 So, take a minute, think twice, and remember, don’t be too hard on yourself.
 If you slip up every once in a while, it’s okay; just pick yourself up and start over.